 - A low-sodium diet or 'water' tablets (diuretics) to reduce fluid accumulating in the body.

-- Medicines to reduce itch.
+- Medicines to reduce itchiness.

 - Zinc deficiency is common in cirrhosis and zinc supplements may be used.